Free, no-obligation initial consultation available.

-Prior to the trial of an application for care and protection orders/final court date in investigation and assessment applications, the Court must make interim orders in terms of the application out of an abundance of caution and in case a child is at risk.
+Prior to the trial of an application for guardianship orders/final court date in investigation and assessment applications, the Court must make interim orders in terms of the application out of an abundance of caution and in case a child is at risk.

 Will I still get to see my child if he or she is removed under an order of the Adelaide Youth Court?

-If the Court makes an order granting either interim or final care and protection orders/guardianship to the Chief Executive, it will be in the discretion of Families SA whether you are given access and if so, when, where and for how long.
+If the Court makes an order granting either interim or final guardianship orders to the Chief Executive, it will be in the discretion of Families SA whether you are given access and if so, when, where and for how long.
 Further, it should be noted that any access is usually supervised by Families SA unless you have begun the process of reunification with your child/children.

 What powers will Families SA have if investigation and assessment orders are made?

-What are my chances of having my child/children returned if the Court grants an application for care and protection?
+What are my chances of having my child/children returned if the Court grants an application for guardianship?